-- a) straight-line distance from home to school and, - b) where distances are equal (within a metre) we will use an electronic list randomiser.
+- a) straight-line distance from home to school and then, - b) where distances are equal (within a metre) we will use an electronic list randomiser.

-Catchment Area
+Catchment area

-Our catchment area is in the middle of the map, bordered by the blue line.
-It can be viewed in more detail at devon.cc/schoolareamaps to confirm whether addresses close to the boundary are inside or outside our area.
-We make measurements for admissions purposes to and from the green star for this school.
+The catchment area can be viewed in more detail at devon.cc/schoolareamaps.
+For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.

 © Crown Copyright.
 All rights reserved.
-Devon County Council 100019783 2019
+Devon County Council 100019783 2020

-The Admissions Policy
+An Admissions Policy

-This policy is written to comply with the requirements of the School Admissions Code, the School Admissions Appeals Code and other relevant legislation so that:
+This policy is written to comply with the mandatory requirements of the School Admissions Code, the School Admissions Code, the School Admissions Code and all other relevant legislation so that: